Why speed and intersection safety cameras in Portland?

 State law requires that money received from speeding tickets can only be spent to cover the cost of the program or pay for safety improvements and programs on the High Crash Network.

-Experience from other communities indicates that fixed safety cameras results in rapid behavior change.
+Experience from other communities indicates that speed safety cameras results in rapid behavior change.
 Seattle’s speed safety camera system saw a 64% drop in the average number of citations per day after two years.

 I saw a camera flash, but I was following all traffic laws.
 Am I going to receive a citation?